CYCOGS AI Robotics Stories

 With the CYCOGS®

-could work, using two big wheels, always tippy, going front to rear.
+could work by employing two large wheels, always tippy, rocking from the front to the rear.

-Not very stable, and would result in high floor loading on those two wheels.
+Not particularly stable, and would result in high floor loading on those two wheels.

 is nice, using three wheels to define a plane.

-But using synchronous robot mobility has a limitation.
+But using synchronous robot mobility includes a limitation.
 Synchronous mobile designs cannot move in certain ways.

 Synchronous mobility equipped robots cannot pivot on a wheel, nor rotate its body.